Neighbourhoods of Prayagraj: Benigunj

-Benigunj is situated near to railways station.
+Benigunj is situated near the railway station.

 Bharadwaj Puram

-Bharadwaj Puram is a neighborhood in Allahabad in central part of the city.
+Bharadwaj Puram is a neighborhood in central Prayagraj.
 It is in between Tagore Town and Daraganj.
 It is near the major commercial centers of the city such as Katra and Civil Lines.
-There is a market within this locality on the Matiyara road which is very popular for shopping and dining options.
+There is a market within Bharadwaj Puram on the Matiyara road.
 There are several schools, hospitals, parks as well in this neighborhood.

 Chatham Lines

 Chowk

-Chowk is the historic city centre of the Old Allahabad city.
-It is situated at southern part of Allahabad Municipal Council.1 Chowk serves as a traditional bazaar with The Grand Trunk Road running through the centre of it.
+Chowk is the historic city centre of the Old Prayagraj city.
+It is situated at the southern part of Prayagraj Municipal Council.
+Chowk serves as a traditional bazaar with the Grand Trunk Road running through the centre of it.
 Chowk is a historical point, where once stood the Neem tree where numerous freedom fighters were hanged in the first Indian War of Independence.

 Civil Lines

-Formerly known as Cannington and Canning Town, it is the central business district of Allahabad and is famous for its urban setting, gridiron plan roads and high rise buildings.
+Formerly known as Cannington and Canning Town, it is the central business district of Prayagraj and is famous for its urban setting, gridiron plan roads and high rise buildings.
 Built in 1857, under the supervision of Cuthbert Bensley Thornhill, when around 600 Meo people were massacred by the British people in India for their alliance with the Indian Independence Movement activists and eight villages were seized to form a new township., it was the largest town-planning project carried out in India before the establishment of New Delhi.